robksawyer/cakephp-amazon-aws-sdk/README.md

-# Amazon Plugin for CakePHP 1.3+
+# Amazon Plugin for CakePHP 2.0+

-This plugin is a (*very*) thin veil over Amazon's [AWS SDK for PHP](http://aws.amazon.com/sdkforphp/) for use in CakePHP controllers and shells.
+This plugin is a (*very*) thin veil over Amazon's [AWS SDK for PHP](http://aws.amazon.com/sdkforphp/) for use in CakePHP controllers.
+Forked from http://github.com/joebeeson/amazon for CakePHP 1.3+

 ## Installation

 * Download the plugin

-        $ cd /path/to/your/app/plugins && git clone git://github.com/joebeeson/amazon.git
+        $ cd /path/to/your/app/plugins && git clone git://github.com/mcallisto/amazon.git

 * Add the component to a controller